Fees, Fellowships and Financial Aid

-- Payment Options (Student Billing Servces)
+- Payment Options (Student Billing Services)

-Fellowships and Financial Aid
+Undergraduate Financial Aid

-For information about and to apply for UC and Berkeley financial aid for undergraduate students, please visit the Financial Aid and Scholarships Office.
+- For information about and to apply for UC and Berkeley financial aid for undergraduate students, please visit the Financial Aid and Scholarships Office.

-For additional scholarship opportunities, search the UC Berkeley Scholarship Connection.
+- For additional scholarship opportunities, search the UC Berkeley Scholarship Connection.

-For undergraduate research fellowship opportunities, explore the Office of Undergraduate Research and Scholarships (OURS) Database.
+- For undergraduate research fellowship opportunities, explore the Office of Undergraduate Research and Scholarships (OURS) Database.

-Social Welfare BASW majors are also eligible for certain Annual Achievement Awards and Prizes.
+- Social Welfare BASW majors are also eligible for certain Annual Achievement Awards and Prizes.

-Educational financing needs are diverse, and vary according to individual circumstance.
-Explore the resources in this section to help you understanding the variety of options and resources for financial assistance.
+Graduate education financing needs are diverse, and vary according to individual circumstance.
+In addition to a personal contribution to pay for graduate school, most graduate students receive some form of financial assistance through a combination of a variety of resources.
 You should be planning any needed financial assistance arrangements as far in advance of enrollment as possible.

 These annual cash awards recognizing student achievement and distinction are presented each spring semester at the annual Haviland Scholars Day Awards and Recognition ceremony.

+Extramural awards are made from a variety of outside funding sources, including government agencies; professional and alumni organizations; private foundations; and corporations.
 Many Berkeley Social Welfare students have been successful at securing extramural funding through additional university, public, and privately-sponsored fellowships.
-Extramural awards are made from a variety of outside funding sources, including government agencies; professional and alumni organizations; private foundations; and corporations.